Return to In-Person Religious Education 2022-2023

-The church returned to in-person worship and religious education on March 6th, 2022.
+The church returned to in-person worship and religious education.
 We are glad to offer the option to attend in-person or online!
 We want you to feel comfortable and safe as you return.

 - We encourage all who are eligible to be fully vaccinated.

 - We require that all attendees remain masked while in the building.

 For Adults: Offerings for Adults will be multi-platform for groups that choose to meet at the Church or they will continue to meet on Zoom.

 For Youth: On arrival Sunday morning, each family should enter the sanctuary together.
 Children and youth will sit with their families.
 After the Time to Gather portion of the service, the children and youth will be led out to their classrooms.

 Register your family for Youth Religious Education here and we’ll add you to the distribution list for classroom links and weekly updates.